digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/lifecycling.rst

 Which party should take the role as *lifecycler*?
 =================================================

-From a design perspective, a lifecycler should be the party that defines the lifecycle events happening on an instrument.
+From a design perspective, a lifecycler is often the party that defines the lifecycle events happening on an instrument (although they can be different).
 In the simplified example above, it is the bank.
 In a more realistic example, it would probably be the issuer.
 In some special cases like Elections, if we really need the owner to be the lifecycler in order to choose which "path" they'd like to lifecycle the instrument with, we can use a delegation contract.

+The lifecycler is currently trusted with:

+* Timely and complete Event processing
+* Providing accurate Observations

 Which party is the provider of the Effect?
 ==========================================